jl4282/csci-ua.0480-spring2016-010/slides/17/javascript-browser.markdown

 As we've discussed in the past, JavaScript is based on a standard called [ECMAScript](http://www.ecma-international.org/ecma-262/5.1/)

 * as of 2012, all modern browsers fully support ECMAScript 5.1
-* some modern browsers already support some features of an upcoming version of the standard, ECMAScript 6
+* some modern browsers already support some features of an upcoming version of the standard, ECMAScript 6 (ES 6)
 	* some improvements include:
-	* additions to the standard library (adding methods such as find, fill())
+	* additions to the standard library (for example, adding  Array methods like find() and fill())
 	* new objects, such as Set and Map
+    * syntactic sugar (for example class style definitions for inheritance)
-	* default parameters for functions
+	* default parameters for functions (like Python keyword arguments)
 	* [and others](https://developer.mozilla.org/en-US/docs/Web/JavaScript/New_in_JavaScript/ECMAScript_6_support_in_Mozilla)
 * older browsers support at least ECMAScript 3
 </section>